What to Do When a Child Doesn't Want to Eat

 - Offer your child different foods.
-Try to give him or her new foods one at a time.
-You may need to try each 15 or 20 times to achieve this.
+Try to give them new foods one at a time.
+You may need to try every 15 or 20 times to achieve this.
 Therefore, you must have patience and perseverance.

-- Teach him or her good eating habits.
+- Teach them about good eating habits.
 Part of your child’s psychological education for adopting a good diet is to show him or her the importance of eating well to stay in good health.

 - Make food fun.
-Use cookie cutters, make faces out of food or any other idea that serves to make food seem attractive to your child and get him or her excited about new foods.
+Use cookie cutters, make faces out of food, or any other idea that serves to make food seem attractive to your child and get them excited about new foods.

 - Your little one should eat whatever you prepared.
-However, it is good to include at least one food that he likes along with the other dishes.
+However, it’s good to include at least one food they like along with the other dishes.

-- Make sure he does not satisfy his hunger with milk, juice or sweetened drinks between meals.
+- Make sure they don’t satisfy their hunger with milk, juice, or sweetened drinks between meals

-- When shopping, let children choose healthy foods that they wants to eat.
+- When shopping, let children choose healthy foods that they want to eat

 - Acting as an example is vital.
 Showing your child that you eat healthy and varied foods invites him to do the same.